cerulean-orca/cerulean-orca.github.io/_posts/2025-02-20-apollo-free-plan-google-sheets-backup.md

 Once you do decide to evolve - the next step is 2nd gear.
 Where you increase the risk to gain more momentum.

+This is where it's best to think of Jeff Bezos and Amazon's shitty desks.
+I know they were s**tyy because I was inspired to cut out my door frame and use it just as I read in the book.
+The doors wobble and creak too much, it's pretty annoying.

+But paying for sales software and not utilizing it to its max is even more annoying.
+Instead, in 2nd gear, we hack together a free Sales Stack.

+Apollo.io is central to this.
+The free plan allows you to connect your inbox and send with your company alias.

+The leads database is huge and you also get unlimited email finding credits.
+You just can't export them.

+So let's say that you used up your 2 sequence right.
+You want to go for 3rd.